Rapid hydrofracture of icy moon shells: insights from glaciology: Introduction

 \section{Introduction}

-The presence of liquid water in icy moons beyond the asteroid belt was hypothesised by \citet{Lewis1971SatellitesNature} and supported by surface images and magnetic field readings from the Voyager, Galileo, Cassini satellite missions \citep{Carr1998EvidenceEuropa, Khurana1998InducedCallisto, Porco2006CassiniEnceladus, Lorenz2008TitansWinds, Hendrix2019TheWorlds}.
-The presence of liquid water in these moons offers the tantalising possibility of extraterrestrial biology, which focussed research into whether the other basic requirements of chemical energy to drive metabolism and organic matter may also be met (e.g. \citealp{Kargel2000EuropasLife, Sephton2018HowMoons}), with Jupiter’s moon Europa receiving particular attention (e.g. \citealp{Chyba2001PossibleEuropa, NASA2017EuropaReport}).
+The presence of liquid water in icy moons beyond the asteroid belt was hypothesized by \citet{Lewis1971SatellitesNature} and supported by surface images and magnetic field readings from the Voyager, Galileo, \track{and} Cassini satellite missions \citep{Carr1998EvidenceEuropa, Khurana1998InducedCallisto, Porco2006CassiniEnceladus, Lorenz2008TitansWinds, Hendrix2019TheWorlds}.
+The presence of liquid water in these moons offers the tantalizing possibility of \track{exobiology}, which focussed research into whether the other basic requirements of chemical energy to drive metabolism and organic matter may also be met (e.g. \citealp{Kargel2000EuropasLife, Sephton2018HowMoons}), with Jupiter’s moon Europa receiving particular attention (e.g. \citealp{Chyba2001PossibleEuropa, NASA2017EuropaReport}).